 They say the best things in life are free (and we agree).
 We say volunteering abroad is one of the best things you’ll do in your life (and our volunteers agree), and with the right know-how, time and preparation, you’ll understand how to volunteer abroad for free.

-Some impassioned volunteers are disheartened to first learn that volunteering your time to support communities around the world can come with a price tag.
+Some prospective volunteers are disheartened to first learn that volunteering your time to support communities around the world can come with a price tag.
 The reality is that all types of overseas travel come at a cost when you take into account flights, travel insurance, vaccinations, accommodation, transportation and meals, and these costs carry across to volunteer travel too.
-The good news it that you can off-set these costs by following the tips we’re sharing below.

-Included in this comprehensive guide, we’ll explain how to keep your volunteers travel costs to a minimum by sharing tried and tested fundraising methods to essentially enable you to volunteer abroad for free!
+- Then you can offset the costs associated with your international volunteer experience.
+That’s why in this comprehensive guide, we’ll explain how to keep your volunteer travel costs to a minimum by sharing tried and tested tips to essentially enable you to volunteer abroad for free!

-- How to create the best volunteer fundraising campaign
+- Learn how to create the best volunteer fundraising campaign

 For example, as a volunteer in Cambodia, you’ll contribute $350 for 2 weeks on a volunteer program.
 This means you’re paying as little as $25 per day!
 That’s $25 for comfortable accommodation, local meals and 24/7 support from a dedicated local team.